Universal Postal Union: Member countries

 All United Nations member states are allowed to become members of the UPU.
 A non-member state of the United Nations may also become a member if two-thirds of the UPU member countries approve its request.
 The UPU currently has 192 members (190 states and two joint memberships of dependent territories groups).

 Member states of the UPU are the Vatican City and every UN member except Andorra, Marshall Islands, the Federated States of Micronesia, and Palau.
 These four states have their mail delivered through another UPU member (France and Spain for Andorra, and the United States for the Compact of Free Association states).
 The overseas constituent countries of the Kingdom of the Netherlands (Aruba, Curaçao and Sint Maarten) are represented as a single UPU member, as are the entire British overseas territories.
 These members were originally listed separately as "Colonies, Protectorates, etc." in the Universal Postal Convention and they were grandfathered in when membership was restricted to sovereign states.

 Observers

 Palestine is an observer state in the UN, and it was granted special observer status to the UPU in 1999.
 In 2008 Israel agreed for Palestine's mail to be routed through Jordan, although this had not been implemented as of November 2012.
 Palestine began receiving direct mail in 2016.
 In November 2018, Palestine signed papers of accession to the UPU.
-However, its bid for membership was defeated in September 2019 by a vote of 56 in support, 23 abstaining, 7 countries in opposition, and 106 countries not responding to the request to vote (which, according to UPU rules, lead them to be tallied as abstentions)--leaving the bid substantially short of the required two-thirds majority of UPU members.
+However, its bid for membership was defeated in September 2019 by a vote of 56 in support, 23 abstaining, 7 countries in opposition, and 106 countries not responding to the request to vote (which, according to UPU rules, led them to be tallied as abstentions)—leaving the bid substantially short of the required two-thirds majority of UPU members.